LuisGC/blog/content/blog/2021/02/fosdem-2021.md

 [**Telegram Bot For Navigation**](https://fosdem.org/2021/schedule/event/telebot/), by Ilya Zverev ([@ilyazver](https://twitter.com/ilyazver))

 I have attended several talks by Ilya, some of them online and others here in FOSDEM.
 He always deliver insightful content, this time focused on how to provide navigation capabilities without relying on a map or a web.
-Ilya explained that he moved a few years ago to a neighbourhood with little data mapped in OpenStreetMap.
+Ilya explained that he moved a few years ago to a neighborhood with little data mapped in OpenStreetMap.
 Instead of mapping all the different venues/places surrounding him individually, he tried another approach.
 He built his own Telegram bot, first to search for venues and then to add new places.

 The main missing part is that the data surveyed using the tool is not being loaded or synchronized with OSM.
 Hopefully he will include it in the bot roadmap soon.